jayeshsadhwani99/accio-resume-builder-backend/README.md

 1. `npm init` to initialize your Node.js project
 2. Install or get all dependencies in my code? `npm install` or `npm i`
+3. To start the server, `npm run dev`